Skip to main content

 ConciergeSetup checklist, brand voice, recovery messaging, lessons

-ChatbotOn-page chat drawer, greeting, and search recovery
+ChatbotOn-page chat drawer, greeting, search recovery, and the Search Ask Tab

 Live ConciergeLive human takeover: availability, Slack operator chat, session mirror